India Student Exchange Programme with three leading law universities:

 NALSAR University of Law

 NALSAR University of Law has been consistently ranked among the very top universities for a number of years.
-You should start by familiarising yourself with the university by looking at their website before applying, which you can find here.
+You should start by familiarising yourself with the university by looking at their website before applying, which you can find on the Nalsar Univeristy of Law.
 One of the things you will note is that NALSAR does not define itself via their prestige as a top law school but via careful attention to educational philosophies and institutional goals.

 One of the things to note is that the NALSAR campus is located 30 km away from the city of Hyderabad (take a look at NALSAR’s location on Google maps).
 Thus, your student experience will be radically different from SOAS and depend on your ability to thrive on campus premises that are secluded in terms of location but brimming with students who are not only willing to take charge of their learning but also to make the most of campus life.
 The NALSAR campus is beautiful and its remoteness deliberate, turning campus life into a pressure cooker of excellence - just take a look at the many student organisations, their events or google their mooting victories.
 Applicants for our exchange programme should feel confident that they want to thrive in such an environment, make a contribution to campus life and will feel at ease with its formal and informal codes of conduct.